georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## Examples

-There are tons of addin examples
+There are tons of addin examples.
+Here are a few of my favorites.
 - [esquisse](https://www.dreamrs.fr/) to quickly visualize your data and save the code to reproduce it
 - [questionr](https://juba.github.io/questionr/) to do survey analysis
 - [ViewPipeSteps](https://github.com/daranzolin/ViewPipeSteps) to understand the output of each step in a dplyr workflow (also helps debugging)